 From my time in the Eastern states of the USA, I found the wedge needed for soft long grass with soft conditions under the grass, a bounce of 10 to 14 degrees is preferable.

-The soft under condition will need some extra bounce but the long grass can tangle the club face leading edge if there is not enough bounce.
-With more bounce, the club is heavy and thick soled, to glide through the grass.
+The soft condition under the grass will need some extra bounce but the long grass can tangle the leading edge if there is not enough bounce.

 Tight Lies in Fairways and Fringes Next to The Green

-When you watch the Masters on TV, most of those pros will be using a variety of wedges but those tight lies will make your hair stand on end, thinking of blading it across the green in the hazards.
+When you watch the Masters on TV, most of those pros will be using a variety of wedges but those tight lies will make your hair stand on end, thinking of blading it across the green into the hazards.

 A low bounce between 6°-10° will make you feel better about making crisp clean contact especially if you need to open the club face a little bit.
-When you use high bounce wedges on tight lies, the leading edge can often meet the ball in the equator and your score sky rockets.

-Best Wedge Company Sand Wedge Options
+Best Sand Wedge Manufacturers

 Some of the best options on the market for different bounce and grind options:

-- Cleveland RTX 4 Sand Wedge (Many options: Full Bounce, Mid Bounce Low Bounce, X Low Bounce)
+• Cleveland RTX 6 Sand Wedge (Many options: Full Bounce, Mid Bounce Low Bounce, X Low Bounce)

-- Cleveland Smart Sole 4 (Sand Wedge with huge bounce)
+• Cleveland Smart Sole 4 (Sand Wedge with huge bounce)

-- Titleist Vokey SM6 (5 different options and famous for wedge fittings)
+• Titleist Vokey SM6 (5 different options and famous for wedge fittings)

 Can you use a sand wedge in the fairway?

 Yes.
 You can hit a sand wedge from the fairway.
 Usually you will use it from between 10 and 80 yards depending on your preference for partial shots.
-It's a versatile club and can lower your scores with practice.

 Can you use a 56-degree wedge in the sand?